snowmeltarcade/projectkitchen/documentation/functional/workstations.md

 A workstation is a section in a [kitchen](kitchens.md) that performs a function.
 The locations of workstations in a kitchen is player defined.
 Players move between workstations to perform the functions offered by the workstation.

+Workstations must be purchased and leveled up by using stars awarded when completing levels.

 - [Workstations](#workstations)
   - [Size](#size)
   - [Types](#types)